 The incidence and prevalence for target patient populations of our programs and product candidates have not been established with precision.
 Our lead targeted oncology product candidate, IK-930, is an oral small molecule inhibitor of the transcriptional enhanced associate domain, or TEAD, transcription factor in the Hippo signaling pathway.
 The Hippo pathway is genetically altered in approximately 10% of all cancers and these genetic alterations are generally associated with poor clinical outcomes.
-We are developing a small molecule inhibitor program against ERK5 in the RAS signaling pathway.
-KRAS mutations in the RAS signaling pathway occur in approximately 26% of all cancers.
-Additionally, we are currently evaluating the safety and tolerability of IK-175 in a Phase 1 dose expansion clinical trial in patients with solid tumors and intend to pursue development in patients with bladder cancer with activated AHR.
+The Hippo pathways is also associated with mechanisms of resistance to targeted therapeutics and could represent a larger population of patients.
+Additionally, we are currently evaluating IK-175 in a Phase 1 clinical trial in patients with solid tumors and intend to pursue development in patients with bladder cancer with activated AHR.
 AHR amplifications have been described in approximately 5% to 22% of bladder cancer patients.
 We are also developing IK-007 in a Phase 1b clinical trial in patients with MSS CRC.
 Patients with MSS CRC represent approximately 80% of all colorectal cancer patients, and these patients generally do not respond to approved checkpoint inhibitors.
+We also have programs evaluating multiple nodes in the RAS pathways, including ERK5.
+KRAS mutations in the RAS signaling pathway occur in approximately 26% of all cancers.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our programs and product candidates, are based on our estimates.